tru0067/GTFO-VanillaReloaded/README.md

 ### Pistol

 *The Pistol is already a well-rounded weapon with a solid identity.
-Previously, the major drawback of this weapon was the inconsistency of its 3-shot kill on strikers, but the recent patches have already addressed this.*
+Previously, the major drawback of this weapon was the inconsistency of its 3-shot kill on Strikers, but the recent patches have already addressed this.*

 ### HEL Revolver